 - Stage 2 – Lead acquisition: The prospect starts to interact with your brand, considering your products and services and deciding whether these are worth investing in.

-- Stage 3 – Lead conversion: The prospect coverts to a customer by making the decision to pay for your products or services.
+- Stage 3 – Lead conversion: The prospect converts to a customer by making the decision to pay for your products or services.

 The final stage of your funnel (converting your leads) tends to be the most challenging part.
 This is because customers will have different preferences and respond to different cues.
-At this stage it is necessary to devise customised and targeted methods of convincing the prospect to convert to a customer.
+At this stage, it is necessary to devise customized and targeted methods of convincing the prospect to convert to a customer.

-This process is greatly enhanced by lead scoring, which entails ranking your prospects on a scale according the value you feel they represent to your business.
+This process is greatly enhanced by lead scoring, which entails ranking your prospects on a scale according to the value you feel they represent to your business.
 To clarify, you would assign values (points) to every lead you generate.
 The scores are based on attributes such as the information they give you, and their methods of engagement with your brand or website.
-This aids your sales and marketing teams in lead prioritisation, as well as development of effective responses and closing tactics to optimise conversions.
+This aids your sales and marketing teams in lead prioritization, as well as the development of effective responses and closing tactics to optimize conversions.

 How to create a customer acquisition template